Establish your philanthropic legacy, and make a difference in our community

 Cash Gifts: Donors can give by check, money order or cash

 Other Assets: Gifts of non-cash assets may allow you to make a substantial contribution while receiving valuable tax advantages.
 Generally, you may deduct the fair market value of the gift and the capital gain from the donated asset will pass tax free to your fund at the Foundation.
-While we readily accepts publicly traded securities, other gifts, such as closely held stock, IRA assets, partnership interests and some tangible personal property, may also be accepted based on review by our board.
+While we readily accept publicly traded securities, other gifts, such as closely held stock, IRA assets, partnership interests and some tangible personal property, may also be accepted based on review by our Board of Directors.

 When you include a gift to your fund at the Foundation in your estate plan, you make a charitable gift, enjoy tax benefits, and preserve economic security for yourself and your family.
 We can work with you and your professional advisor to find a charitable estate vehicle that works for you.
 Some future gifts may allow you to receive an income during your lifetime and benefit your favorite causes after you are gone.

 For more details about giving later, view our Smart Ways to Boost Your Fund brochure.